 The 'A' shares are also listed and traded on the Johannesburg Stock Exchange in the form of depository receipts ('DRs') issued by Richemont Securities.
 Richemont Securities, a wholly-owned subsidiary of the Company, acts as Depository for the issuance, transfer and cancellation of the DRs.
-DRs trade in the ratio of ten DRs to each Richemont 'A' share.
+DRs trade in the ratio of ten DRs to each 'A' share.
 The terms and conditions applicable to DRs are set out in the Deposit Agreement entered into between Richemont Securities as Depository, and the Company as Issuer.
-The Deposit Agreement was most recently amended on 26 March 2014.
+The Deposit Agreement was most recently amended in 2014 and supplemented on 15 October 2020 in connection with the Company's shareholder loyalty scheme.